 - failed to provide appropriate information about the risks of transition treatments.

 - failed to inform patients or parents about the benefits of alternative treatments such as counseling, instead of transition.
 Many females who experienced dysphoria say that counseling is a helpful alternative to transition.

-PCOS and high testosterone are common in females with gender dysphoria (see Auer; Baba; Becerra-Fernández; Bosinski; Futterweit; Mueller) and may cause psychiatric or neurobehavioral problems if not treated properly (see Cesta; Cooney; Dettenborn; Matevosyan; “PCOS”; Pohl; Schwarz; Soleman; Tan; Wooderson; Worsely).
+If a doctor did not investigate, diagnose or treat underlying physical health problems such as polycystic ovary syndrome (PCOS) properly, then the patient might be able to sue.
+PCOS and high testosterone are common in females with gender dysphoria (see Auer; Baba; Becerra-Fernández; Bosinski; Futterweit; Mueller).
+These physical health problems may cause psychiatric or neurobehavioral problems if not treated properly (see Cesta; Cooney; Dettenborn; Matevosyan; “PCOS”; Pohl; Schwarz; Soleman; Tan; Wooderson; Worsely).

-A male or female patient might be able to sue if a doctor did not investigate, diagnose or treat autism, psychiatric disorders or cognitive disorders properly.
+A patient might be able to sue if a doctor did not investigate, diagnose or treat autism, psychiatric disorders or cognitive disorders properly.
 Those conditions are common in males and females with gender dysphoria (see Becerra-Culqui; Chen; Devor; Jones; Kaltiala-Heino; Leena; Littman; Marchiano; Oswalt; Strang; “Survey”; Vrangalova; Walling).

 Autism and psychiatric disorders may help to cause gender dysphoria or desire for transition treatments.
 Therefore, patients should be diagnosed and treated.
 If a doctor jumps to the conclusion that a patient needs transition treatments without exploring the possibility that autism or psychiatric disorders are causing dysphoria, then that may be malpractice.